Maven-Asset-Management-Insights/content/_posts/2026-02-12-maximo-asset-hierarchy-problems.md

 permalink: /content/2026/02/12/maximo-asset-hierarchy-problems.html
 ---

-# How Consistent Asset Hierarchies Improve Reliability in Maximo

 Asset hierarchies are the foundation of how data is structured in Maximo.

 When they are consistent and well-defined, they make it easier to understand performance, plan work, and improve reliability.